What is a hip fracture?

 - parent-to-parent: Want to talk with someone whose child has been treated for hip dysplasia?
 We can often put you in touch with other families who’ve been through the same experience that you and your child are facing.

-- faith-based support: If you’re in need of spiritual support, we’ll connect you with the Boston Children’s chaplaincy.
+- faith-based support: If you’re in need of spiritual support, we’ll connect you with the Boston Children’s Department of Spiritual Care.
 Our program is a source of spiritual support for parents and family members.
 It includes nearly a dozen clergy members — representing Episcopal, Jewish, Lutheran, Muslim, Roman Catholic, Unitarian, and United Church of Christ traditions — who will listen to you, pray with you, and help you observe your own faith practices during your child’s treatment.

 - social work: Our Social Work and mental health clinicians have helped many other families in your situation.
 We can offer counseling and assistance with issues such as coping with your child’s diagnosis, stresses relating to coping with illness, and dealing with financial issues.